 The event runs from 8:30am-5:30pm (approx) with cross country, dressage and show jumping taking place on all days.
 For more detailed information on individual classes and sections please see our what’s on page.
 Detailed information and timings and sections will be uploaded a couple of weeks before the event.
 Alternatively, start times for competitors can be found on BDWP across the event weekend.

-There are ‘You are here’ boards around the park where first aid points will be marked.
+There are ‘You are here’ boards around the park where the first aid point will be marked.
+This will also be marked on the site map in the Horse Trials programme.
 In case of an emergency please contact a member of the Horse Trials team in a high viz vest or a Rockingham Horse Trials polo shirt who will be able to radio for medical attention.

 What to Wear